Go Tooling

 function, which

-we can confirm using the wasm-tools component wit
+We can confirm using the wasm-tools component wit

 command: